bluenviron/mavp2p/README.md

 * Much lower CPU and memory usage
 * Supports an arbitrary number of inputs and outputs
 * Logs can be disabled, resulting in no disk I/O
+* UDP clients are removed when inactive

 Advantages with respect to _mavlink-router_:
 * Supports domain names
 * Supports multiple TCP servers
+* UDP clients are removed when inactive

 ## Installation